johnssproul/RepeatProfiler/README.md

 To generate profiles, you need two input types: (1) one or more reference sequence, and (2) short-read sequence data from one or more samples.

 1. Reference sequences
-- Consensus sequence of one or more repeats in FASTA format
+- Consensus sequence of one or more repeats in FASTA format ('.fa', '.fasta', and .txt' extensions supported.)
-- For tips on obtaining reference sequences for groups that lack repeat reference libraries see “TBD section” below (or LINK to full tutorial)

 2. Sequence data
 - Read files should be in FASTQ format.
 - Files should end in the ‘.fastq’, or compressed ‘.fastq.gz’ extension (‘.fq’ instead of ‘.fastq’ is also supported).
 - Input reads may be paired, or unpaired.
 If paired data are used, the last string before the file extension should be ‘_1’ for Read1 and ‘_2’ for Read2 (alternatively ‘_R1’ and ‘_R2’ may be used).
 An example of an acceptable name for the file name for the file containing Read1 reads would be: ‘SampleName_1.fastq.gz’.
 The file containing Read2 data should replace the ‘_1’ with ‘_2’, but be identical otherwise as in: ‘SampleName_2.fastq.gz’
 -A full list of supported input final strings and extensions is shown in the table below: